nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 > A value that is passed into a command.

 Example:
-`tag create food`, where food is the argument to the command `tag create`
+`tag create food`, where `food` is the argument to the command `tag create`

 ### B

 #### Bought Date

 > Date where an item was purchased.
-Usually in the format dd/mm/yyyy.
+Bought date is in the format "year-month-date", represented in the "yyyy-mm-dd" format.

-_TODO: CHANGE FORMAT OF DATETIME AFTER CONFIRMING IMPLEMENTATION DETAILS._

 ### C